jburnford/HGISlab_USASK/RCCWorkshop1.md

 4. Install nltk

+5. Install matplotlib

-5.  to check that it all worked, go to Tools in PyCharm and click “Python Console” type:
+6.  to check that it all worked, go to Tools in PyCharm and click “Python Console” type:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~